oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/build-validator-node.md

 - [x] 1.[**Check Hardware requirements**](/docs/hub-validator/operate-validator/hd-requirement)
 - [x] 2.Install geth through one of the following two options:
-  - [**Express setup**](/docs/hub-validator/operate-validator/build-validator-node#express-setup): his is a straightforward method for setting up the validator node in your preferred environment.
+  - [**Express setup**](/docs/hub-validator/operate-validator/build-validator-node#express-setup): This is a straightforward method for setting up the validator node in your preferred environment.
   - [**Manual setup**](/docs/hub-validator/operate-validator/build-validator-node#manual-setup): This is a more engineering-friendly method.
 Those who use this setup will gain a good understanding of the Oasys validation node.
 - [x] 3.Join our official [Discord](https://discord.gg/oasysgames).
 Announcements such as validator node updates are posted in the `announcement-validator` channel.
 Once you've joined, please remember to obtain roles in the `get-a-role` channel.